 Additionally, you can add contact-specific information with variable data.
 Variable data often appears like this: [FirstName].
 It allows you to personalize messages while only having to write one email.
 Each time the email is sent, it will pull the data from the contact’s profile and insert the appropriate information where indicated.
 Here are some examples:

 - [BusinessPhone] becomes 555-393-3399

-As we discussed, step one to converting your low-hanging fruit is to identify them.
-The best way to do this is with an industry-specific agency management system (AMS).
-An AMS allows you to manage leads, clients, and policies in one central location that’s searchable and reportable.
+The first step to converting your low-hanging fruit is identifying them.
+The best way to do this is with an industry-specific AMS that allows you to manage leads, clients, and policies in one searchable, reportable place.

-Sign up for a free 7-day trial to explore our Custom Reports, Automated Workflows, and more.
+Request a 1-on-1, personalized demo to explore our Custom Reports, Automated Workflows, and more.
 Create your own cross-selling, turning-26, and turning-65 reports to see how easy it is to identify the low-hanging fruit in your book of business.

 This blog was previously posted on January 31, 2018, and has been most recently updated and republished on June 7, 2022.